farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ## Licensing

 In one form or another, Fate has always been open-licensable.
 You can find details about licensing Fate for your projects at [http://www.faterpg.com/licensing](http://www.faterpg.com/licensing)

+# Credits

+Fate Condensed by PK Sullivan, Ed Turner, and Fred Hicks.
+Additional development by Richard Bellingham, Robert Hanz, and Sophie Lagacé.

+Based on prior works by Rob Donoghue, Fred Hicks, Leonard Balsera, Ryan Macklin, Clark Valentine, Mike Olson, Brian Engard, and Sophie Lagacé.

+Based on Fate Core System by Leonard Balsera, Brian Engard, Jeremy Keller, Ryan Macklin, and Mike Olson and Fate Accelerated Edition by Clark Valentine.

+Turn order system based on “Accidentally Designing Marvel’s Action Order System,” written by Fred Hicks and describing a variation on a method originally devised by Leonard Balsera.

+Portions of this work are based on Fateful Concepts: Hacking Contests by Ryan Macklin, licensed for our use under the Creative Commons Attribution 3.0 Unported license.